Everest Base Camp Trekking cost and Itinerary

 Extra personal expenses

 Hiking to Everest’s base camp is a 12-day excursion in the Himalayas.
 Indeed, we provide three meals and accommodation during the trek.
-But you might need to spend on extra drinks, energy bars, and other issues.
-You need to pay for additional items besides what’s what.
+However, you may need to spend extra on drinks, energy bars, and other items.
+You will need to pay for additional items beyond what is included.

 Namche Bazaar is a commercial hub in the Khumbu region.
 Here, you can find various souvenirs from the Himalayas, including herbs, paintings, hats, and other things.
-However, you will incur a personal expense if you want to buy something.
-Thus, we recommend bringing cash to use when buying or eating something.
+However, you will incur a personal expense if you wish to make a purchase.
+Therefore, we recommend bringing cash for use when purchasing or dining.

-Even if your flight is delayed or canceled, you might need to stay one more night in Lukla; in that case, you must cover accommodation and other expenses besides the flight ticket.
+Even if your flight is delayed or canceled, you may need to stay an extra night in Lukla; in that case, you must cover the cost of accommodation and other expenses beyond the flight ticket.

 Online Booking and Ease of Automation